When Will Cars Be Truly Self-Driving?

-Question: apparently AI can’t do other things that human drivers can, such as read the body language or facial expressions of pedestrians stepping off the road, or interpret the intentions of drivers in vehicles approaching intersections.
+Question: Apparently, AI can’t do other things that human drivers can, such as read the body language or facial expressions of pedestrians stepping off the road or interpret drivers’ intentions in vehicles approaching intersections.
 Can technology do this?

 Ans1: Work is underway on detecting human intent, reading human expressions, etc. However, these techniques are not foolproof.
-Due to incorrect conclusions, AI tools are likely to adopt a conservative and cautious approach for the foreseeable future.
+Due to incorrect conclusions, AI tools will likely adopt a conservative and cautious approach for the foreseeable future.

 : Algorithms can detect the movement of cats, dogs, sheep, and cows, as can standard tools in machine vision.
 But what is their intention?
 In many ways, human modeling and forecasting are more sophisticated.